-Probably many people don’t like the idea to eat raw meat, and to be honest, even if I have no problem to eat it, I also prefer other ways to use a good quality tenderloin 🙂 but in my wife’s family it’s tradition to eat it at New Year’s Eve, so once in a year I can do it 🙂
+Probably many people don’t like the idea to eat raw meat, and to be honest, even if I have no problem to eat it, I also prefer other ways to use the meat 🙂 but in my wife’s family it’s tradition to eat it at New Year’s Eve, so once in a year I can do it 🙂

 Everything is raw, it means that everything has to be fresh and absolutely of the best quality as possible, don’t joke with it, so I suggest to go to a trustworthy butcher and select a good and fresh tenderloin of a very good quality beef, and keep it always in the fridge until the last moment (I also asked the butcher to make it vacuum-sealed).

 It’s a dish to prepare at the moment, and to eat all at the moment, I think it’s not the best idea to leave leftovers for the day after (did I say “at the moment” enough times? 😀 )

 Of course there are various recipes, with some different ingredients, different quantities, and there are recipes suggesting different ways to cut the meat: some minced, some cut bigger with knife, some cut smaller with knife, etc. all of this depends on each person taste.
 In my opinion cut with the knife is the best choice.

 Here of course I’m going to show you what’s a good balance of ingredients according to my personal taste.